cloudfoundry/credhub-api-site/source/includes/_regenerate.md

 }
 ```

 This request regenerates a credential using the same parameters as the stored value.
-NOTE: Only previously-generated credentials can be regenerated.
+All RSA and SSH credentials may be regenerated.
+Password and user credentials must have been generated to enable regeneration.
+Statically set certificates may be regenerated if they are self-signed or if the CA name has been set to a stored CA certificate.

+NOTICE: Server version 1.4.0+ supports regenerate at path `api/v1/regenerate`, modified from `api/v1/data` in prior versions.
+Regenerate functionality on the `data` endpoint is still functional, but deprecated.
+You are advised to migrate to `regenerate` to avoid disruption when the deprecated functionality is removed.

 ### HTTP Request